previewme/spring-boot-service/README.md

 ## Initial Project Setup

 To set up the project by forking this project, then the following instructions need to be carried out.
+Please read these instructions carefully to ensure no steps are missed out.

 ## SonarCloud